-Each year Partnership for Extraordinary Minds (xMinds) cosponsors a forum with Montgomery County Public Schools to present the educational services and resources in public schools for students on the autism spectrum.
+Each year Partnership for Extraordinary Minds (xMinds) cosponsors a forum with Montgomery County Public Schools to present information about the educational services and resources in MCPS for students on the autism spectrum.

-This forum is a valuable opportunity for parents to meet MCPS administrators "face-to-face" to ask questions about educational services for their children and for administrators to learn about your concerns.
+This forum is a valuable opportunity for parents to meet MCPS administrators to ask questions about educational services for their children AND for administrators to learn about your concerns.

-In an effort to ensure that administrators will address what parents most want to learn about the topics below, xMinds will send your questions to MCPS administrators before the forum.
-We will collect questions through March 31st.
+In an effort to ensure that administrators will present information that parents want and need, xMinds will send your questions to MCPS administrators before the forum.
+We will collect questions through April 15th.

 All breakout sessions will be presented by MCPS administrators and/or staff.
 Please state your question(s) for each topic that will be presented (listed below).

-Session: DIPLOMA-BOUND ELEMENTARY services (grades K-5) in general education classrooms; learning centers; Asperger's services at Diamond E.S. and Sligo Creek E.S.; and Gifted-Talented/Learning Disabled (GTLD) services
+Session: DIPLOMA-BOUND ELEMENTARY services (grades K-5) in general education classrooms; learning centers; Asperger's services at Diamond E.S. and Sligo Creek E.S.; Learning and Academic Disabilities (LAD) services; and Gifted-Talented/Learning Disabled (GTLD) services

-Session: DIPLOMA-BOUND SECONDARY services (grades 6-12) in general education classrooms; autism resource services in middle and high schools; Asperger services at Tilden M.S. and Walter Johnson H.S.; Bridge services at Gaithersburg Middle School, Gaithersburg High School, Hoover Middle School, and Churchill High School; technology and career pathway programs; and magnet schools.
+Session: DIPLOMA-BOUND SECONDARY services (grades 6-12) in general education classrooms; autism resource services in middle and high schools; Asperger services at Ridgeview M.S., Tilden M.S., and Walter Johnson H.S.; Bridge services at Gaithersburg M.S., Gaithersburg H.S., Hoover M.S., and Churchill H.S.; Gifted-Talented/Learning Disabled (GTLD) services; and magnet schools.

-Session: NON-DIPLOMA ELEMENTARY and SECONDARY services (grades K-5).
+Session: NON-DIPLOMA ELEMENTARY services (grades K-5).
 This session will focus on the change in curriculum from Fundamental Life Skills to Curriculum 2.0

-Session: TECHNOLOGY to help students with autism access the curriculum
+Session: TECHNOLOGY to help elementary students (K-5) on the autism spectrum access the reading and language arts curriculum

-Session: Transition to MIDDLE SCHOOL—Best practices to support their child in the transition from elementary school to middle school, as well as a review common concerns of students with autism in this age group
+Session: Transition to MIDDLE SCHOOL—Best practices to support your child in the transition from elementary school to middle school, with a focus on the challenges common to autistic students

 Session: CURRICULUM 2.0